danmalter/danmalter.github.io/_posts/2015-12-03-RStudio-Server.md

 - Add Storage: For normal setup, this step can be skipped <br>
 - Tag Instance: Give your Instance a name <br>
 - Congifure Security Group and add the following rules<br>
 Note that port 8787 is what allows the connection to RStudio Server.
-Additionally, if you wish to open your server up to other IP Addresses, you will have to alter the settings.<br><br>
+Additionally, if you wish to open your server up to other IP addresses, you will have to alter the settings.<br><br>
 ![plot of chunk image2](/figure/2015-12-03-RStudio-Server/image2.png)

 - Launch the Instance:  If you do not already have a private key pair, you will have to download one to your local machine.
 Keep this in a private location on your computer.

+Step 4: Open RStudio Server <br>
+- On the AWS Console, find the public DNS of your running instance.
+Copy and paste it into a browser followed by :8787

 <b> REMEMBER TO STOP OR TERMINATE YOUR INSTANCE </b><br>